Achraf-saadali/Food-Inspection/README.md

 ## 3.1 Model

-The current detection model is:
+The current detection model is defined as follows:

 * **Architecture:** YOLOv9c
 * **Task:** Object detection